 Most people can be touched and worked on in some way, shape or form.
 Thai Massage is a system which has evolved in Thailand to heal, not just to relax.

-Thai Healing Massage Academy offers a big range of therapeutic home study courses which will go a long way in teaching you how to deal with many conditions.
-At the same time it is important that you know what your limits are by learning about possible contraindications.
+Thai Healing Massage Academy offers a wide range of online therapy training courses which will go a long way in teaching you how to deal with many conditions.
+At the same time, it is important that you know what your limits are by learning about possible contraindications.

-Contraindications are not a list of conditions which are summarily excluded from all massage therapy.
-They need to be seen in context and in relationship with a specific healing arts modality and with the skills of a particular therapist.
+Contraindications are not a list of conditions which are summarily excluded from all types of massage therapy.
+They need to be seen in context and in a relationship with a specific healing arts modality, and with the skills of a particular therapist.